Enter a search term to filter FAQs below.

 Holland City Fiber is designed to be competitive with existing Internet services.
-Holland BPW will serve as one of many available ISPs, and we expect to provide internet service for about $45/month* with no up-front fees to join the network.
+Holland BPW will serve as one option for ISP.
+We expect to provide internet service for about $45/month* with no up-front fees to join the network.

 *Estimate based on 2021 CTC cost study and assumed take rate of 51%.